Kittscloud/Kittscloud/README.md

-Learning how to use Flutter

-Making some small applications
+Learning how to code in Flutter, making some small applications

 Optimization is fun!!